Deep Multi-view Depth Estimation with Predicted Uncertainty: Introduction

 Recently, deep learning-based methods have shown the potential to compensate for the aforementioned limitation of the classical methods.
 Specifically, approaches such as~\cite{Fu2018dorn,Li2018megadepth} predict dense depth from a single image by taking advantage of images' contextual cues learned from large datasets; hence, they rely less on texture, as compared to classical methods.
 Moreover, to overcome the scale issue of single-view methods, depth-completion networks (e.g., \cite{sartipi2020dde, teixeira2020aerial, wong2020voiced, qu2020depth, sinha2020deltas}) leverage sparse point clouds from classical methods and complete the dense depth map using single-view cues.
 In order to further exploit multi-view information, depth-estimation networks taking multiple images as input have also been considered.
 In particular, \cite{teed2020deepv2d, Liu2019neuralrgbd} employ cost volumes in their networks to embed geometric information, while \cite{xie2019video,luo2020consistent} explicitly leverage multi-view geometry by estimating dense optical flow.

 In this work, we follow the latter paradigm.
 Specifically, we employ an optical flow network to compute dense correspondences between a keyframe image and its immediate neighbors, and then triangulate the dense matches to compute the 3D point cloud given the cameras' poses.
-Challenging conditions, however, such as lack of common observations or small baseline-to-depth ratios cause some points to have low-accuracy depth estimates.
-To represent these errors, we employ the Hessian and the residual of the triangulation least squares and define the confidence scores for the initially triangulated depths, which we then use in the depth-refinement network (DRN).
+Challenging conditions, however, such as lack of common observations or small parallax cause some points to have low-accuracy depth estimates.
+To represent these errors, we employ the Hessian and residual of the triangulation least squares and define the confidence scores for the initially triangulated depths, which we then use in the depth-refinement network (DRN).

-Although some of the aforementioned issues can be partially alleviated by applying an adaptive frame selection policy,\footnote{The impact of this is accessed in our experiments (Sec.~\ref{sec:exp})} we primarily focus on improving the accuracy by taking advantage of single-image depth estimation networks.
-Specifically, in order to leverage the image's contextual information as well as the confidence scores, we introduce a DRN that takes as input the initial triangulated depths, their confidence scores, and the keyframe image and produces a refined depth map.
-In particular, we propose an iterative refinement module (IRM) in its decoder that iteratively refines deep feature extracted by the encoder using a least-squares layer, which significantly improves the depths' accuracy compared to the initial ones.
-Additionally, the DRN predicts the uncertainty for each point in the refined depth map.
-As shown by our experiments, these are highly correlated with the actual depth errors and thus provide valuable information for selecting and fusing measurements in 3D scene reconstruction.
-To summarize, our main contributions are: \begin{itemize} \item We introduce an algorithm for estimating depth from multiple images, which outperforms state-of-the-art methods ($\sim$20\% lower RMSE on ScanNet~\cite{Dai2017scannet} dataset). \item We propose a depth refinement network (DRN) with an iterative refinement module (IRM) that greatly improves the depths' accuracy and estimates their uncertainty. \item We further improve the depth estimation from multi-view by applying an adaptive frame selection policy. \end{itemize}
+Although some of the aforementioned issues can be partially alleviated by applying an adaptive frame-selection policy (see Sec.~\ref{sec:exp}), we primarily focus on improving the accuracy by taking advantage of single-image depth estimation networks.
+Specifically, in order to leverage the image's contextual information as well as the confidence scores, we introduce a DRN that uses as input the initially triangulated depths, their confidence scores, and the keyframe image to produce a refined depth map and its uncertainty (the aleatoric one~\cite{kendall2017uncertainties}).
+In particular, we propose an iterative refinement module (IRM) in its decoder that iteratively refines the deep features extracted by the encoder using a least-squares layer, which significantly improves the depths' accuracy as compared to the initial ones.
+The depth's uncertainty predicted by the DRN, however, and as shown by our experiments, are highly correlated with the actual depth errors, thus providing valuable criterion for selecting which measurements to use for 3D scene reconstruction.
+To summarize, our main contributions are: \begin{itemize} \item We introduce an algorithm for estimating depth from multiple images, which outperforms state-of-the-art methods ($\sim$20\% lower RMSE on ScanNet~\cite{Dai2017scannet} dataset). \item We propose a depth-refinement network (DRN) with an iterative refinement module (IRM) that greatly improves the depths' accuracy and estimates their uncertainty. \item We further improve the depth estimation from multi-view by applying an adaptive frame-selection policy. \end{itemize}